verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/quickstart.rst

 .. warning::

-	Once you build Yosys+Odin-II, you would run ``make test_yosys+odin`` from the `$VTR_ROOT/ODIN_II` to simulate and verify the light and heavy benchmark suites to ensure that Yosys+Odin-II is working correctly on your system.
+	Once you build Yosys+Odin-II, you would run ``make test ELABORATOR=yosys`` from the `$VTR_ROOT/ODIN_II` to simulate and verify the light and heavy benchmark suites to ensure that Yosys+Odin-II is working correctly on your system.

 Basic Usage
 -----------